Marseille Art Galleries, Museums, Supplies & More

 Some of the best local art shows and events would be:

-ART-O-RAMA, founded in 2007, is the first international art fair in the South of France, and it has been creating a novel structure that distinguishes it from others.
-Each booth is treated as an exhibiting space, with architectural specificities based on the gallery’s curatorial proposal for their show.
+ART-O-RAMA was founded in 2007 as the first international art fair in the South of France and it has been creating a novel structure that distinguishes it from others.
+Each booth is treated as an exhibiting space with architectural specificities based on the gallery’s curatorial proposal for their show.

-Art3f is a contemporary art fair in your area where famous worldwide gallery owners and artists from all across Europe, as well as regional exhibitors, gather to show off their most recent works.
-There will be live demos and a few selected pieces are auctioned on the last day of the fair, soon before the end of the event, for the benefit of local artist groups.
+Art3f is a contemporary art fair in your area where famous worldwide gallery owners and artists from all across Europe as well as regional exhibitors gather to show off their most recent works.
+There will be live demos and a few selected pieces are auctioned on the last day of the fair for the benefit of local artist groups.

 Art Dealers & Appraisers